Join WISH 99.7 for the 23rd Annual Susan G. Komen Pittsburgh Race for the Cure at Schenley Park in Oakland on Mother’s Day, Sunday, May 10th.

 • In the U.S., one woman is diagnosed with breast cancer every two minutes – and one woman will die of breast cancer every 13 minutes.

-• 232,3400 new cases of invasive breast cancer were diagnosed in women in the United States in 2013.
+• 231,840 new cases of invasive breast cancer are expected to be diagnosed in women in the United States in 2015.

 Four Steps to Better Breast Health